 4. Competitors in the Individual Series, Principles, Team Decision Making, Financial Consulting, Hospitality & Tourism Professional Selling, and Professional Selling Events must qualify at the District Conference level in order to compete at the State Conference.

-5. The following lists the number of entries allowed per chapter for each written event at the SCDC:
+5. The following chart lists the number of entries allowed per chapter for each written event at the SCDC: (will be updated and posted in the fall)

 6. Chapters may enter one (1) team of three non-Seniors in the Leadership & Teamwork event (LTW).